niflostancu/rpi-debian-build-scripts/Readme.md

 - custom kernel building script (using cross-compiler);
 - modular approach for running a series of provisioning scripts inside the rootfs to fully configure the Debian installation;
+- configuration for a LUKS-based setup with dropbear-initramfs for remote unlocking (via ssh);
 - utility bash libraries for colorful logging / debugging / package management;
 - vagrant provisioning file for non-Debian hosts;